raka747/CS7641notes/Supervised Learning 7 - Computational Learning Theory.md

 If the learner is choosing the questions then the # of questions is roughly log_2|H| assuming you can ask yes/no questions that split the remaining hypotheses in half.

-## Teacher with Constrained Queries
+## Learning with Constrained Queries

 The 20Q scenario is kind of misleading because in that scenario the teacher is allowed tp ask any question in the universe of questions but it isn't realistic.